 Getting time under control

 If you want to get back into control, you need to know where time was spent.
 This is the starting point - no substitution.
-I recommend creating a detailed time log.
+I recommend maintaining a detailed time log.
 Start taking notes.

 8:30am - 9:00am Status call with product development 9:00am - 9:30am One-on-one with Wang Smith …